mjbhobe/learning_Qt/gui_apps/PyDoodle/step04/readme.md

 We have added the last 4 lines in the code above:
 - `self.dragging = False` : adds a boolean attribute `dragging` to the class as a flag that helps us determine if the mouse is being dragged (=True) or not (=False).
 You'll see how this is used when we code the `mouse` events.
 - `self.penColor` and `self.penWidth` are two attributes that determine the squiggle's color and thickness respectively.
 - The last line enables mouse tracking, as explained above.
-If you forget to add this, our `DrawWindow` will not receive any events when the mouse is _dragged_.
+If you forget to add this, our `MainWindow` will not receive any events when the mouse is _dragged_.

 #### Modifying the `mouse press` function
 We will modify the `mouse press` function as follows: